open-spaced-repetition/fsrs4anki/README.md

 # How to Get Started?

-If you are using Anki v23.10 or newer, refer to [this tutorial](https://github.com/open-spaced-repetition/fsrs4anki/blob/main/docs/tutorial.md).
+If you are using Anki 23.10 or newer, refer to this section of [the Anki manual](https://docs.ankiweb.net/deck-options.html#fsrs).

 If you are using an older version of Anki, refer to [this tutorial](https://github.com/open-spaced-repetition/fsrs4anki/blob/main/docs/tutorial2.md).